koin4dapp/koin4kontrak/README.md

 ```

 <h3>Possibility of Attack</h3>
+KOIN token is player to player community DApp, so that we must make sure that 3SDRNG is secure from attacker can cause loss to all KOIN token holder.
+The key of target attack is in the 3 seeds.
+Actually there are no way to attack 3SDRNG from outside the blockchain using RPC API call.

-The key of potential attack is in the 3 seeds.
-There are no way to attack outside the blockchain, but advanced attacker can make their own smart contract run on the blockchain to get tapos_block_prefix() and tapos_block_num() and must make sure that the time between the attacker smart contract and transaction initial by the smart contract must be run the same block, otherwise the two numbers will be changed and the result is different.
-But remember in game like dice, free dice dan lucky wheel result are based on value range (<50 or >51), so there are still have chance to attack.
-Code snipped to initial action to run transaction on our DApp from attacker smart contract:
+The advanced attackers can try to make smart contract in order to attack our DApp.
+Their smart contract will can calculate our blockchain seed using tapos_block_prefix() and tapos_block_num(), but must make sure that the time between the attacker smart contract and transaction initialed by the smart contract must be run on the same block, otherwise the two numbers will be changed and the result is different.
+The code snipped:

 ```
 auto seed3 = tapos_block_prefix() * tapos_block_num();